dehy/react-native-odoo-jwt/README.md

 odoo.setToken(jwt_id_token);
 ```

-Connecting directly to Odoo with username/password is not needed, as it is the odoo-proxy who handles it.
+Connecting directly to Odoo with username/password is not supported, as it is the odoo-proxy who handles it.

 **Get (Odoo Read)**
 Receives an Odoo database `model` string and a `params` object containing the `ids` you want to read and the `fields` you want to retrieve from each result.